gastonstat/relic-stat159/syllabus.md

 ### Description

-__Statistics 159__ is a course designed to cover philosophy, software tools, processes and best practices for reproducible computational research.
+__Statistics 159__ is a course designed to cover philosophy, software tools, principles and best practices for reproducible computational research.

 Prerequisites: Statistics 133, Statistics 134, and Statistics 135 (or equivalent)

 ### Course cornerstones:

-- __Reproducibility:__ The ability to re-create a past analysis, which is crucial for good science.
+- __Reproducibility:__ The ability to recreate a past analysis, which is crucial for good science.
-- __Automation:__ The ability to rapidly re-create an analysis when data and/or input changes (as it always does).
+- __Automation:__ The ability to rapidly recreate an analysis when data and/or input changes (as it always does).
 - __Communication:__ The ability to clearly present, share, and communicate your work to others.

+### Grading Structure

+-  5% in-class presentation
+-  5% pop quizzes (during lab discussions)
+- 10% lab attendance and work
+- 20% homework
+- 20% project 1 (individual)
+- 20% project 2 (pairs)
+- 20% project 3 (4 members)

 ### Format